Social Media for Dentists: Guide to Dental Social Media Success

 Hopefully, by now you understand the big mistakes when it comes to social media for dentists.
 If you need help getting started with social media, contact us; We can help!

 Now, we want to share some ideas to help you create compelling and engaging social media posts on the sites we’ve discussed.
 We’ve broken it down by site to make it easy for you to implement what we discussed.

 Let’s start with Facebook.
 Remember, you can share text, photos, videos, and infographics – or even do a combination.
 Here are some ideas to try.

-- Do a live “Ask Me Anything” Q&A where you or one of your dental hygienists responds to questions in real time.
+- Do live video “Ask Me Anything” Q&A sessions where you or one of your dental hygienists responds to questions in real-time.
 Facebook Live videos can later be posted to your page for people who missed them.